 ENGIE Energía Perú conceives its long-term performance with an environmental policy that contributes to the transition towards a carbon neutral economy.
 We strive to understand the interactions between our activities and the environment in order to propose more relevant responses, taking into account the impacts of climate change and striving to mitigate them.
-We had 0 environmental accidents in 2019.

 Learn more about our Environmental Policy.